Joaquin Mir Trinxet: Casa Trinxet

 Special consideration has the major works for the Casa Trinxet in Barcelona, in which Mir Trinxet captured his total conception of the landscape.

-Casa Trinxet was a building designed by Catalan Modernistarchitect Josep Puig i Cadafalch and built during the years 1902–1904, in the Eixample district of Barcelona.
+Casa Trinxet was a building designed by Catalan Modernist architect Josep Puig i Cadafalch and built during the years 1902–1904, in the Eixample district of Barcelona.
 Casa Trinxet was "one of the jewels of Barcelona Modernism" and one of the buildings of Barcelona's Illa de la Discòrdia ("Block of Discord"), because of the competing attitudes of Domènech i Montaner, Puig i Cadafalch and Antoni Gaudí.

 The building was commissioned by Mir Trinxet's uncle Avelino Trinxet Casas, of the textile industry family Trinxet, from Barcelona.
 Avelino Trinxet was also the owner of the Trinxet factory built in 1907 by Joan Alsina i Arús in Can Trinxet, Hospitalet, near Barcelona, in a modernist fashion.

-Mir Trinxet's style is curious in this house, paint impressionistically scattered, opposed to his other, decidedly less fragmented, work that.
+Mir Trinxet's style is curious in this house, paint impressionistically scattered, opposed to his other, decidedly less fragmented, work.
 It is a blur of colored vision, a haze of dots that travel across the eye.
 In the house, Mir Trinxet use a technique that gives the painting a mysticism, an almost magical luminosity, as flowers glow as orange and yellow lamps on a bed of lush green.
 Here we have all the warmth and freshness of a garden, intensity provided in colored blooms, and dew that clings to leaves and grass seeped into a crisp pale green.
 It is a painting that transports its viewer, absorbs them into an atmosphere, fitting for a mural, which has the power to change He showed his interest for the decorativisme in his work for Casa Trinxet.

 The vidres were made in picture-style appearance, like the commissioned by Trinxet from the Rigalt, Granell y Cía. firm in 1910-1912, following instructions from Joaquín Mir Trinxet.

 The Casa Trinxet was demolished in 1968 despite attempts by artists and intellectuals to save it for conversion into a museum of Modernism, in the period of Porcioles council, for the builders Nuñez i Navarro.

 Lastly movements were late to save Casa Trinxet.